What we do

 Our dedicated team works on a broad range of issues of concern to our members.
 These issues connect with the key components of community building:

 Our solutions have included developing policies and toolkits, providing education and training, and advocating to other orders of government to achieve beneficial change.

-Please download the overview of our Advocacy Services and Business Services.
-If you would like us to send you a hardcopy, please e-mail firstname.lastname@example.org.
+Please click here to review an overview of our Advocacy Services and Business Services.
+If you would like us to send you a hardcopy, please e-mail email@example.com.

 Relationships are important to us.
 We engage and energise our members to develop strategic partnerships between all orders of government.
 Our events make it easier for our members to build relationships with each other and with our provincial and federal government partners.

 - Municipal Leaders' Caucus: We host this event every spring and summer.
 Municipal leaders can participate in presentations from provincial ministers, engage in municipally-focused panel sessions, and provide input on municipal issues.
 Also, municipalities can submit their Requests for Decision (RFDs).
 RFDs are the emerging issues municipalities wish to debate at the MLC prior to the annual convention in September.

 You can read more about the process for RFDs in the Municipal Leaders' Caucus policy.

 - AUMA Convention & AMSC Tradeshow: Each fall, this event brings together more than 1,200 municipal, provincial, and federal elected officials, senior administrators, and other vital stakeholders for networking and collaboration.
 By providing a forum for sharing knowledge, best practices, and experiences we can help Alberta’s urban municipalities build thriving communities.

 AUMA also invites its regular members to submit resolutions for consideration at the convention.
 Read more about the process for resolutions in the Resolutions Policy.